ORACLE WORKFLOW BUILDER

 Oracle Workflow lets you include your own PL/SQL procedures or external functions as activities in your workflows.
 Without modifying your application code, you can have your own program run whenever the Workflow Engine detects that your program’s prerequisites are satisfied.

 Oracle Workflow lets you include users in your workflows to handle activities that cannot be automated, such as approvals for requisitions or sales orders.
 Electronic notifications are routed to a role, which can be an individual user or a group of users.
 Any user associated with that role can act on the notification.
-Each notification includes a message that contains all the information a user needs to make a decision.
-The information may be embedded in the message body or attached as a separate document.
-Oracle Workflow interprets each notification activity response to decide how to move on to the next workflow activity.

 Electronic mail (e-mail) users can receive notifications of outstanding work items and can respond to those notifications using their e-mail application of choice.
 An e-mail notification can include an attachment that provides another means of responding to the notification.